renventura/wp-delete-user-accounts/readme.md

 # WP Delete User Accounts

 Allow your users (except for administrators) to manually delete their own accounts.
-This plugin is used in the tutorial at [EngageWP.com](http://www.engagewp.com/wordpress-allow-users-delete-accounts), and can be used in a live setting.
 It uses the [Sweet Alert](http://t4t5.github.io/sweetalert/) jQuery plugin for slick-looking alerts and prompts.

 ## Installation ##